-7 tips to successfully find your trusted service providers
+7 tips to find your trusted service providers and contract them successfully

 As you continue to develop your start-up project into a thriving company, you will be gaining more visibility both on- and offline.
 As a business (in the making), you are not only out there as a provider of your product or service, but also as a potential client for many other businesses.
 And you will soon find that as a growing business, you will also be facing growing needs when it comes to specific expert services from accountants, banks, notaries, lawyers, etc., of which there are many to choose from.
 But where to start and how?

 Here are 7 steps you can take to overcome the paradox of choice and identify high-quality service providers that truly meet your needs:

 - Define your requirements, needs and expectations.
 If you find this particularly hard, when you’re entering realms that are entirely new to you, start out by doing some online research to become more knowledgeable about the topic and to learn about other start-ups’ experiences.
 This way, you’ll get a grasp of the aspects you’ll need to consider.
 Then arrange a (free!) first meeting with a provider of your choice to get an even better understanding of both your requirements and expectations and of what the market has to offer you.

 - Get peer recommendations.
 If you’re already part of a thriving start-up community that harbours a great deal of know-how, experience, and useful insights, make use of it: Talk to your fellow start-uppers to learn about their trusted service providers and the experiences they made when first acquiring them.
 If you’re not so well connected within your local start-up ecosystem yet, then talk to any entrepreneur you know (we all know one) – they’ll sure be happy to share their experiences.
 Even the most qualified recommendations are subjective, which is why we recommend looking into different options even if you get a great referral.